Sunday, 9 February 2020

 It was just around the corner from where we currently were and soon we were standing on a snow covered bank looking up into a whitebeam tree and watching four superb Pine Grosbeaks feeding on now very much withered and unappetising looking berries.
 However it was not the pulp the grosbeaks were after but the seeds within.

 The group consisted of one rose pink adult male and three orange and grey immatures or females.
-They acrobatically scrambled amongst the tree's bare branches like small parrots, creeping along and hanging off the thin twigs and stems of the tree to get at the berries.
+They scrambled acrobatically amongst the tree's bare branches like small parrots, creeping along and hanging off the thin twigs and stems of the tree to get at the berries.

 Adult male Pine Grosbeak